wavefrontHQ/docs/pages/doc/csp_server_to_server_apps.md

 * A server-to-server app uses **OAuth 2.0 client credentials** to authenticate.
 Access tokens are issued directly to the application.
 * A server-to-server app can be assigned with organization roles, service roles, and custom roles.

-  {% include note.html content="You must explicitly grant each server-to-server app only the permission required for the task that’s being automated (least required privilege).
+  {% include note.html content="You must explicitly grant each server-to-server app only the role with the permission required for the task that’s being automated (least required privilege).
 Doing so, you ensure that permissions for server-to-server app are always very limited." %}
 * A server-to-server app can be used in multiple organizations.
 The owner of a server-to-server app is the organization in which it was created.

 ## How Server-to-Server Apps Work

 If you build an application or tool that manages proxies or ingests data, then that tool must authenticate to the Operations for Applications REST API.
+Here's how it works:

 1. Create a server-to-server app in VMware Cloud services.
 1. Assign one or more roles to the server-to-server app to grant it the [Operations for Applications permissions](csp_permissions_overview.html#operations-for-applications-permissions) it needs.